-Miscellaneous: I wash all dirty records (or those which have been played with cleaning fluids) with a Clearaudio Double Matrix record cleaner (using L’Art du Son as cleaning fluid) and I also offer a cleaning service for records purchased in my shop.
+Miscellaneous: I wash all dirty records (or those which have been played with cleaning fluids) with a Clearaudio Double Matrix record cleaner (using L’Art du Son as cleaning fluid).
 I also learned over many years that almost every record collector uses very specific techniques for repairing record covers, removing stickers, etc.; therefore I leave all covers as they are (some already have been repaired in the past) and leave any stickers as and where they are.

 Info for Audiophiles: please do not buy any record which is graded below NM+ (this helps to avoid disappointments)!